Why Spay and Neuter?

 Better health - A dog or cat that is spayed or neutered has no chance of developing uterine or testicular cancer; in females, the risk of breast cancer and urinary infections is drastically reduced.
 Reproductive cancers are common among older dogs that have been bred.

 Better behavior - Male animals that are neutered when young are much less likely to roam, mark their territory (and your belongings) with urine, and show aggression toward other males.
 Intact (unneutered) males will go to great lengths to get to a female in heat—they will dig their way out of yards, break fences and leashes, and cross streets in heavy traffic if a female in heat is in the area.
-Female cats in heat will be more affectionate & more vocal.
+Female cats in heat will be more affectionate and more vocal.
 They will roll around on the ground and rub up against you incessantly.
 Other than behavioral changes, the most noticeable symptom may be male cats hanging around your house.

 No accidental pregnancies - If your animal accidentally becomes pregnant, you will have to provide additional medical care—for her and the babies—and be responsible for finding good homes for half a dozen or more offspring.